NathanAr6/SteamABSA/README.md

 </table>

 ## Example
-The model created can be implemented into flask website, so people can enter a game name and they willl see the sentiment of each aspect.
+On the flask website, we only need to enter a game name.
+System will scrape reviews from Steam, preprocess, and classify it with trained model.
+Then it will show the sentiment of each aspect.

 ![](web_example/web_example.png)
 ![](web_example/result_1.png)